microsoft/quick-authentication/docs/quick-authentication-reference.md

 ### `prompt_position`

 Controls the rendering location of the prompt in Microsoft Edge.
-Choosing "right" will anchor it to the user's avatar button.
+Choosing "right" will anchor it to the user's Edge profile's avatar button.

 ## Customizing the sign-in button